Ongoing projects

 360° HTA Patient Involvement

-Since the beginning of 2022, EUPATI has been a part of the 360° HTA Patient Involvement project, together with patients’ organisations, industry partners and small-medium sized companies.
+Since the beginning of 2022, EUPATI has been a part of the 360° HTA Patient Involvement project, together with EPF and HTAi.

 The 360° HTA Patient Involvement project is funded by the European Federation of Pharmaceutical Industries and Associations aims to research the current methods and processes for patient involvement in HTA in Europe and analyse how they are perceived by the different stakeholders.
 Expected outcomes of this project include a 360° review of these methods and processes and a list of best practices.
 This research might be further expanded to other regions.

 EUPATI’s role in the project is contributing to the survey on the role of patient engagement in HTA and gather responses.
-For this, EUPATI will work closely with EUPATI Fellows who will be contributing to and shaping the development of the project.
+For this, EUPATI is working closely with EUPATI Fellows contributing to and shaping the development of the project.

 More information on the project here.